-Laparoscopic Surgery in Dubai and Al Ain
+Laparoscopic Gynecology in Dubai and Al Ain

 This procedure is known as “Keyhole surgery”, due to the small incision made in your abdomen.
-Usually, the cut is about 1 centimeter long, which allows the gynaecologist to perform the surgery while avoiding the large incisions.
+Usually, the cut is about 1 centimeter long, which allows the gynecologist to perform the surgery while avoiding the large incisions.

 Having a gynae laparoscopy gives you many important advantages, including: